kchien3/identifying-toxic-wikipedia-comments/README.md

 </div>
 The confusion matrix comparing predicted to actual classes shows relatively balanced precision and recall, indicating the original class imbalance issue was appropriately addressed.

-#### Soft Voting Ensemble\* (final model)
+#### Soft Voting Ensemble\* (Final Model)
 Ensemble models combine the predictions from different models, with the motivation that the ensemble model will make less biased and less varied predictions than the underlying models.
 Theoretically, different models are randomly biased, so an ensemble will be less biased because the underlying biases will cancel out.
 Furthermore, the variation in predictions will be reduced by aggregating the underlying model predictions.

 Here we build a 'soft voting' ensemble from the following models chosen for their good predictive performance: multinomial naive bayes, elastic net logistic regression, random forest, and LightGBM gradient boosted classifier.
 Each model can predict a probability for a comment being toxic, and the ensemble averages those probabilities and classifies a comment as toxic if the probability is greater than 0.5.
 Support vector machines cannot directly output class probabilities so it was not included in the ensemble.
-The soft voting ensemble classifier was chosen as the final model for comment classification in this project for reasons outlined in the Model Comparison section.
+The soft voting ensemble classifier was chosen as the final model for comment classification in this project for reasons outlined in the [Model Comparison](#model-comparison) section.
 <div align='center'>
 <img src='img/voting_confusion_mat.png'>
 </div>
 The confusion matrix comparing predicted to actual classes shows relatively balanced precision and recall, indicating the original class imbalance issue was appropriately addressed.

+##### Misclassified Examples
 Comments that the model misclassified were studied to further investigate the model.

 Here is a toxic comment misclassified as nontoxic: